P. Ramlee: Career

 By 1948, the 19 year-old Ramlee had already won a number of singing competitions, and was writing his own songs and playing the violin in a kroncong band.
 That year, B. S. Rajhans, a film director for the Malay Film Productions (MFP) came across P. Ramlee at a singing competition hosted by Radio Malaya in Bukit Mertajam, Penang.
-Rajhans placed Ramlee in a supporting role in his film Chinta ("Love"), in which he played a villain, and he also performed five songs as a playback singer providing vocals for the lead actor Roomai Noor.
+Rajhans placed Ramlee in a supporting role in his 1948 film Chinta ("Love"), in which he played a villain, and he also performed five songs as a playback singer providing vocals for the lead actor Roomai Noor.

 In 1950, Ramlee played his first major role in the film directed by L. Krishnan, Bakti ("Devotion").
 In Bakti, he was the first actor to sing in his own voice instead of relying on playback singer.
+During the singing scene, Ramlee duet with Siti Zainab, who already appeared in four films with him.
 In the following films, such as Juwita in 1951 and Ibu ("Mother") in 1953, he became established as a major star of the Malay film industry.
-Between 1948 and 1955, he starred in a total of 27 films.

 Aside from acting, Ramlee was a prolific songwriter, and around 500 of his songs have been recorded, either by himself or by other artists.
 Ramlee himself recorded 359 songs for his films and records.
 Among his best known songs are "Getaran Jiwa", "Dendang Perantau", "Engkau Laksana Bulan", "Joget Pahang", "Tudung Periok", "Di Mana Kan Ku Cari Ganti" and "Azizah".
 The songs Ramlee wrote were featured in his films, performed by Ramlee himself or by other artists.
-In Hang Tuah which was directed by B.N.
+In Hang Tuah (1956) which was directed by B.N.
 Rao, Ramlee won best musical score at the Asia-Pacific Film Festival.